kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 }
 ```

-While these are very useful for testing APIs, it can be challenging to automate these requests, as well as integrate them with other platforms.
+While these tools are very useful for testing APIs, it can be challenging to automate these requests, as well as integrate them with other platforms.

 ## Making HTTP Requests inside of Kestra